Tamiflu® (oseltamavir) is an

 of 1 year enrolled and dosed in the trials, the majority of the subjects were male (55%), white

 indicated that a dose of 3 mg/kg twice daily in pediatric subjects 2 weeks to less than 1 year of

 age provided oseltamavir concentrations similar to or higher than those observed in older pediatric

-subjects and adults receiving the approved dose and, by extrapolation to earlier study
+subjects and adults receiving the approved dose and, by extrapolation to earlier study results, the

 Current dosing recommendation for